scortabarria/cloud-deploy-samples/custom-targets/vertex-ai-pipeline/quickstart/QUICKSTART.md

        --role="roles/aiplatform.user"
    ```

-4. Build and Register a Custom Target Type for Vertex AI

-From within the `quickstart` directory, run this command to build the Vertex AI model deployer image and
-install the custom target resources:
+4. Create a bucket

 ```shell
 gsutil mb -l $REGION -p $PROJECT_ID gs://$BUCKET_NAME
 ```

+5. Build and Register a Custom Target Type for Vertex AI

+From within the `quickstart` directory, run this command to build the Vertex AI model deployer image and
+install the custom target resources:

 ```shell
 ../build_and_register.sh -p $PROJECT_ID -r $REGION